Gait Plates for Kids – Improve Your Child’s Foot Posture and Walking Gait

 What Makes the Gait Plates that I Recommend Effective for In-Toeing?

-Are Gait Plates a Cosmetic Fix or Functional Change?
+Are Gait Plates a Cosmetic Fix or a Functional Change?

 I believe that gait plates provide a functional change.
 Your child’s foot might point inwards when going barefoot, but when wearing supportive shoes and gait plates that changes things substantially by putting the feet in a straighter position.